Spinach and Artichoke Stuffed Mushrooms – mushrooms stuffed with spinach and artichoke dip and topped with crunchy breadcrumbs!

 - 1 14-ounce can artichoke hearts, drained roughly chopped

 - Preheat oven to 350F.
 Place mushrooms on a large rimmed baking sheet, hole side up.

 - In the bowl of an electric mixer, beat together softened cream cheese and mayonnaise, scraping down the sides of the bowl as needed.
 Once combined and smooth, add garlic, salt, pepper, ½ cup Parmesan shredded cheese, spinach, and chopped artichoke hearts.
 Beat until everything is just combined.

 - Spoon a good amount of the spinach and artichoke mixture into each mushroom cap.
 You want it piled on top.

-- In a small bowl, combine the bread crumbs and the remaining 2 tablespoons of Kraft Parmesan shredded cheese.
+- In a small bowl, combine the bread crumbs and the remaining 2 tablespoons of Parmesan shredded cheese.
 Sprinkle a bit on top of each of the stuffed mushrooms.